loki3/flexagonator/custom/explore.md

 If you type in a state number that's part of one such group and pick `Find`, it will find the shortest sequence from that state to each of the other states in the group.
 It will then report how long the cycle is for each of these flex sequences.

+The flexes it uses during the search are listed in the box following the `use flexes` text.
+It defaults to the same set of flexes as the _explore_ option, but you can type in any list of supported flexes (separated by spaces).

 ## Pat rearrangements